-- 15.1 A tackle occurs when the ball carrier is touched by an opposition player with two hands simultaneously on any part of the body below the shoulders.
-March organisers may introduce one handed touches.
-Match organisers may decide to restrict body areas where touches may be made particularly where there are mixed gender matches. - 15.2 When a player on their feet tackles an opponent the word "Touch!" must be called at the same time by that player.
-If the referee considers that a touch has not taken place the referee will call "Play on!". - 15.3 The tackler must not attempt to pull the ball from the ball carriers hands and must not prevent the ball carrier from playing the ball.

-Match organisers have three options for the application of Laws at a tackle:

-- A. Pass from the tackle

-- B. Ground touch

-- C. Place the ball
+- 15.1 A tackle occurs when the ball carrier has a tag removed by an opponent. - 15.2 The tackler must immediately raise the tag in the air and call "Tag!".
+The tackler must return the tag to the tackled player before rejoining the game.

-A - Pass from the tackle

-15.4 No player may prevent the tackled player from passing the ball.

-15.5 Players in opposition to a tackled player must immediately retire to behind the ball and if they are in front of the ball must not attempt to play the ball or obstruct opponents.
-Sanction: Free pass

-15.6 The tackled player must pass the ball within three strides or stop and pass within two seconds
+- 15.3 The tackler must not attempt to pull the ball from the ball carriers hands and must not prevent the ball carrier from playing the ball.
+Sanction: Free pass - 15.4 A ball carrier must not twist through 360 degrees in an attempt to avoid a tackle.
+Sanction: Free pass - 15.5 No player may prevent the tackled player from passing the ball.
+Sanction: Free pass - 15.6 Opponents of the tackled player must immediately retire to behind the ball and if they are in front of the ball must not attempt to play the ball or obstruct opponents.
+Sanction: Free pass - 15.7 The tackled player must pass the ball within three strides and/or stop and pass within three seconds

+15.8 A tackled player must replace the tag before rejoining the game.

-15.7 If a player is tackled near the goal line that player may take one step into the in-goal, and then the player can score a try.
+15.9 If a player is tackled near the goal line that player may take one step into the in-goal, where the player can score a try.